Fluorsid: History

-However, Sardinia had not been abandoned, on the contrary the industrial site of Macchiareddu was expanded, in the industrial area of Assemini, near Cagliari: in 2002 the sulfuric acid plant was started up with the production of steam by electricity and at the same time in the new Millennium the company began to grow at worldwide level and acquire other companies in the sector, also thanks to the arrival in 2005 of Tommaso Giulini, son of the founder, Count Enrico, who inherited the head of the company in 2005.
-With the closure of the Sardinian mines, in fact, the goal was to take advantage of the energy produced on site and, at the same time, increase production capacity, focus on innovative technologies and diversify production by focusing on the aluminum sector in order to seek new outlets in the Arab and Persian Gulf markets.
+However, Sardinia had not been abandoned, on the contrary the industrial site of Macchiareddu was expanded, in the industrial area of Assemini, near Cagliari: in 2002 the sulfuric acid plant was started up with the production of steam by electricity and at the same time in the new Millennium the company began to grow at worldwide level and acquire other companies in the sector, also thanks to the arrival in 2005 of Tommaso Giulini, son of the founder, Count Carlo Enrico Giulini, who inherited the head of the company in 2005.
+With the closure of the Sardinian mines, in fact, the goal was to take advantage of the energy produced on site and, at the same time, increase production capacity, focus on innovative technologies and diversify production by focusing on the aluminum sector to seek new outlets in the Arab and Persian Gulf markets.

 In fact, in 2010 ICIB was acquired, at the time the Italian leader in the market of hydrofluoric acid in solution and synthetic anhydride.
-Two years later British Fluorspar began mining fluorite in Derbyshire.
-In 2013 the Swiss office in Lausanne began trading metals, chemicals and minerals and three years later Fluorsid acquired the Norwegian company Noralf with an investment of 12.5 million euros, buying the second largest European plant for production of aluminum fluoride.
-In 2017 it acquired the SFM plant in Martigny, Switzerland, dedicated to the production of magnesium, and the English company Active Metals, leader in the production of titanium powders and granules in Sheffield plant.
+In 2016, with an investment of 12.5 million euros, Fluorsid acquired the Norwegian company Noralf, the second largest European plant for production of aluminum fluoride.
 The following year, on the other hand, it acquired 50% of Simplis Logistics, the logistics platform in Bahrain for trade in Asian markets.

 In Italy, in 2018, the chemical company Alkeemia was acquired together with its former Solvay plant in Porto Marghera for the production of anhydrous hydrofluoric acid, and in 2021 was created Fluorsid Deutschland, a German section born with the acquisition of 50% of CF Carbons, manufacturer of Chlorodifluoromethane, called also R22, in Frankfurt.
 However in October of the same year, Fluorsid sold both the subsidiary Alkeemia, including the related assets, namely the Porto Marghera plant, and the investment in Germany to a fund managed by the English investment company Blantyre Capital Limited.

 Since 2019 all the subsidiaries of the Fluorsid Group have been unified and controlled under the Fluorsid brand.